 How to treat morning sickness

-So, we’ve established that morning sickness in early pregnancy is perfectly normal, but that doesn’t mean you need to suck it up and suffer through it.
+So, we’ve established that, no matter how early morning sickness starts, it’s perfectly normal, but that doesn’t mean you need to suck it up and suffer through it.

 In other words, the following ideas require some trial and error!

-- Noting and avoiding the smells, tastes, and foods which trigger your morning sickness (obvs)
+- Noting and avoiding the smells, tastes, and foods that trigger your morning sickness (obvs)

 - Increasing the amount of rest you’re getting during the day